-Exposing your genitals to another person is considered indecent exposure and a violation of Colorado law.
+Exposing your genitals to another person in Colorado is considered indecent exposure under 18-7-302 CRS.
 Masturbating in public is also considered indecent exposure.
-Indecent exposure is a class 1 misdemeanor in Colorado and can result in up to 18 months in prison and a $5,000 fine.
+Indecent exposure is a class 1 misdemeanor in Colorado and can result in up to 18 months in custody and a $5,000 fine.
 A conviction for indecent exposure may also require you to register as a sex offender.

 In this article, our Colorado criminal defense lawyers will address: